jrennstich/rennstichdotcom/content/de/event/2021_11_kit_ta_karlsruhe/index.md

 ---
 title: "Unmaking of a digital world?
 Major power rivalry and global system evolution"
-event:  "5th European Conference on Technology Assessment - Digital Future(s): TA in and for a changing world"
+event:  "5th European Conference on Technology Assessment - Digital Future(s): TA in and for a changing world [POSTPONED TO SUMMER]"
 event_url: https://karlsruhe2022.technology-assessment.info/

 # Draft status (true/false)